 Like Wordpress, Jekyll boasts a huge number of themes, of which I have chosen the excellent Minimal Mistakes theme in order to create a fresh but familiar look for this blog.

-Since many image links in older posts were broken due to an outdated Gallery installation, I have decided to only convert posts that date from 2014 or later.
+Since many image links in older posts were broken due to an outdated Gallery installation, I have decided to only convert posts from 2014 or later.
 Moreover, while I was able to copy the comments from these posts, I have not yet decided how to let people submit new comments since this requires at least some dynamic server code.
 Hence, at the moment it is not possible to post comments on this blog.